 - 14.1.
 Drivers must wear a floatation vest incorporating pants, and so constructed at the shoulders and the legs that a driver can be easily pulled of the cockpit.
 Floatation overalls (orange colour is recommended) are a permitted alternative to life jackets, but must incorporate extraction handholds for driver removal from cockpit. - 14.2.
 The homologated delayed operation buoyancy airbag is mandatory.
 The maintenance of the airbag system is the responsibility of the team. - 14.3.
 Drivers taking technicians on their boats will be penalised. - 14.4.
 The winner can take his technicians for the victory parade lap only.
-A rescue boat will follow the winning team at close distance. - 14.5.
-Hans device is recommended for F2 see 509.08 - 14.6.
-Seats are mandatory for F1 and F2 cockpits and very strongly recommended for all other cockpit classes (for description see 509.08). - 14.7.
-F2 cockpit boats must have UIM registered safety crash boxes installed on both sides of the safety cockpit. - 14.8 One radio man/woman is required per boat with adequate knowledge of English language.
-He/she is requested to wear the official PIT PASS with number of his/her boat, properly supplied by F.2 TA at the beginning of the season or during the first race attended by the boat.
-It is the responsibility of the radioman/woman to have this official PIT PASS at any race. - 14.9 The certified (or recertified) 6 strap/6 point mounting system must be replaced according to the manufacturers recommended replacement interval or after an accident that results in structural damage to either the cockpit or hull; or injury to the driver.
-The manufacturer's certificate must be available and show the date of manufacture or recertification.
-If the restraint system has been involved in an accident as described above, the UIM Commissioner must cut the straps so they cannot be re-used.
+A rescue boat will follow the winning team at close distance. - Hans device is recommended for F2 see 509.08 - Seats are mandatory for F1 and F2 cockpits and very strongly recommended for all other cockpit classes (for description see 509.08). - 14.7.
+F2 cockpit boats must have UIM registered safety crash boxes installed on both sides of the safety cockpit. - 14.8 One radio person is required per boat with adequate knowledge of English language.
+The radio persons are requested to wear the official PIT PASS with number of his/her boat, properly supplied by F.2 TA at the beginning of the season or during the first race attended by the boat.
+It is the responsibility of the radio person to have this official PIT PASS at any race.